JSON/XML Driver

 Used only by those who have created their own CHM-format context sensitive help files to accompany their application.

-JSON/XML Driver properties Settings tab
+JSON/XML Driver properties Communication tab

 URL